Nun [now Abbess] Seraphima (Dimitrova) [1]

 as the fruit of blind stubbornness and recklessness, he writes in his letter:

-had spoken at the Moscow Pan-Orthodox Congress (1948) against the calendar
+Seraphim had spoken at the Moscow Pan-Orthodox Conference (1948) against the

-reform, and that was that!
+calendar reform, and that was that!
 Just look at their mentality!
-No more arguments, no
+No more

-reasoning, no logic at all!
-I tell them—holiness does not mean infallibility.
+arguments, no reasoning, no logic at all!
+I tell them—holiness does not mean

-Otherwise, we should have to agree with Rome as well, since there have been
+infallibility.
+Otherwise, we should have to agree with Rome as well, since

 You can talk as much as you like to a whitewashed wall.”
 [23]